delawaremathguy/ShoppingList17/README.md

 * You may need to update your bundle identifier, your iCloud container identifier, and establish your correct app signing credentials.

-* If you had already used SL16 with the cloud, you may want to first archive any data from SL16 to the Files app; open your iCloud dashboard and clear out the container you've been using (the SwiftData use of iCloud in SL17 is incompatible with the previous Core Data use of iCloud in SL16); then finally install and run SL17 on a device. any existing data can then be imported to repopulate the SwiftData store.
+* If you had already used SL16 with the cloud, you should first archive any data that you want to keep from SL16 to the Files app; delete the app from all your devices; open your iCloud dashboard and clear out the container you've been using (the SwiftData use of iCloud in SL17 is incompatible with the previous Core Data use of iCloud in SL16); then finally install and run SL17 on your devices. any existing data can then be imported to repopulate the SwiftData store.

 ### App Architecture

 The design in this app represents a basic, @Query-driven SwiftUI app structure, with very few hints of MVVM scattered about.   in particular, the `ModelContext` class has been extended with methods to support adding model objects, to help out with lookups of objects, and to find/manage the unknown location (identified by its `position`).

+The SwiftData container is organized into models named `Item` and `Location`.
+A single Location is associated with (has a `@Relationship` to) many Items.

 ## License